The Art of Creating a Perfect PR Pitch

 Brand Assets

 In our industry, we know an image speaks a thousand words, and we wrote an article earlier this year on why it is so important for brands to invest in high-quality photography.
 Press are busier than ever, so we rely on engaging visuals to capture the attention of the media.
-Once again, we tailor this - some press only want product imagery, some want beautiful case study shots, and some want to organise their own product or location photography, so they only need quick snapshots.
+Once again, we tailor this - some press only want product imagery, some want beautiful case study shots.
+Some want to organise their own product or location photography, so they only need quick snapshots.

 Although interest in additional content, whether interview opportunities or video, is rising, only certain media will be interested.
 Our knowledge of the sector and continuous research into new media titles and their journalists make a difference in our client’s success.